How to Make Learning about Saving and Investing Fun for the Whole Family

 “The best way to teach your kids about taxes is by eating 30% of their ice cream.”

-While eating your children’s ice cream may not actually be the best way to teach them about money, it is true that learning financial concepts at young age can help your children later in life because many adults’ relationship with money is influenced by childhood memories.
+While eating your children’s ice cream may not actually be the best way to teach them about money, it is true that learning financial concepts at young age can help your children later in life.
+Many adults’ relationship with money is influenced by childhood memories.
 What are your earliest memories about money?
 Did you hear your parents argue about financial issues?
 Did you see your parents getting up early and coming home late from work?
 Do you remember saving your allowance to buy a special toy?
-Are you worried that your success as a doctor may give your children a distorted sense of the value of a dollar?

 Everyone has different experiences related to money, but few of us were formally taught about financial matters as children.
 Instead, managing money is something we picked up (or failed to pick up) along the way.
 However, as most parents would likely agree, money lessons are important ones that overlap with many other aspects of our lives.
 Like so many things, the more we learn, the better decisions we are able to make.
 Following are a few fundamental ideas to keep in mind as you begin the process of educating your children about money.

 Don’t be afraid to talk to your children about money.